Doktor Jons Guide to the "Use and Application of CCTV"

 Target capture - lateral angle, inclined angle, period on screen, % target size on screen,

-Continuity - No. of Images per second, ease of replay, control of replay, duration of record capacity
+Continuity - Images per second, ease and control of replay, duration / record capacity

 Export of data - Copy method, copy format, backup options, removable media